xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 ## Use Custom Profiles in Desired Capabilities

-In case you are using Remote Server and want to test different browser locales, you can combine it with [Custom Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html#remote-server) with the desired language settings to alter pre-set language in Chrome.
+Suppose you are using Remote Server and want to test different browser locales.
+You can combine it with [Custom Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html#remote-server) with the desired language settings to alter pre-set language in Chrome.

 The following example shows how to create a custom profile with Spanish as the testing language.
 Make sure that you are running Selenium Grid Hub & Node while executing the test.